 Above all, Steve was a devoted family man.
 The joy of his life was his children; his then five-year-old daughter and three-year-old son.
 He is greatly missed by all who knew him.
 Steve’s untimely death mobilized his family and friends to establish the Steven M. Gootter Foundation with the objective of sparing others the tragedy of losing a loved on to sudden cardiac death.

 Though it is the leading cause of natural death in the United States, most people are unaware of the danger sudden cardiac death poses until it strikes close to home.
-Each year in the United States, more than 335,000 lives are lost to heart disease – more than are lost to breast cancer and lung cancer combined.
+Each year in the United States, more than 335,000 lives are lost to heart disease – more than are lost to all cancers combined.
 The Steven M. Gootter Foundation is dedicated to defeating sudden cardiac death by supporting increased awareness, education and scientific research and the distribution of AEDs.